 Many Leases Do Not Require Large Down Payments

 If you’re like most businesses, you don’t have piles of cash simply laying around.
 This makes fleet leases wildly attractive for a growing number of businesses.
 When you finance a fleet of vehicles, you’ll most likely be required to put up a significant amount of cash.
-In contrast, some leases do not require down payments of any kind, while virtually all fleet car loans will.
+In contrast, some leases do not require down payments of any kind, while virtually all loans will.

 In addition to saving your business money, a business fleet lease can also assist with key strategic business initiatives.